5 ways you can make the most of an Icelandair stopover

-Talk about a sweet deal: the ground-breaking Icelandair Stopover scheme (which has actually been around since the 1960s) makes it possible for travellers to stay for up to seven nights in Iceland without any additional fares, either on the outbound or inbound flight between 16 North American and 27 European gateways.
+Talk about a sweet deal: Icelandair’s groundbreaking Stopover program (which actually dates back to the 1960s) allows travelers to stay up to seven nights in Iceland at no additional cost on either the outbound or inbound flight between 16 North American and 27 European gateways.

-But Iceland is by no means a hidden gem anymore; indeed, the Nordic island has been getting increasingly enthusiastic reviews over the past couple of years and the tourist infrastructure has been developing accordingly, making it difficult to know where to even begin.
-I spent a fair bit of time in Iceland and saw most of the south and western bits; here are five destinations to kick-start your Iceland itinerary.
+But Iceland is no longer a hidden gem; in fact, the Nordic island has been getting more and more rave reviews in recent years, and the tourist infrastructure has developed accordingly, making it hard to know where to start.
+I have spent quite a bit of time in Iceland and have seen most of the southern and western parts; here are five destinations to start your Iceland itinerary.

 Golden Circle